SHAPE

 • Conducting Qualitative Research: This course is designed to introduce key concepts of and approaches to qualitative research.
 It is intended to be a starting point for anyone interested in investigating experiences and phenomena through a qualitative approach.

-• Presenting your Research: This course is designed to introduce key concepts and approaches to presenting your research.
+• Presenting your Research: This course is designed to introduce key concepts and approaches to presenting research.
 It is intended to be a starting point for anyone who has been asked to present on a scholarly or academic talk/poster presentation.

 • Medical Education Research 101: This course is designed to introduce the medical education research field.
 It is intended to be a starting point for anyone interested in investigating a phenomenon related to medical education.